Explanatory machine learning for sequential human teaching: Experimental framework

 In addition, we take into consideration the possibility that participants provide incorrect answers that are inversely sorted with respect to the order specified in the experiment instructions.
-In this case, a coefficient score tending to $-1$ would mean that the participant successfully managed to sort the sequence but misremembered the specified ordering.
+In this case, a coefficient score tending to $-1$ would mean that the participant successfully managed to sort the sequence but forgot the specified ordering.
 In the experiment trials, we found that such answers rarely occurred.
 However, in order to avoid diluting the significance of results due to the inclusion of negative coefficients, we define the following function to discount negative coefficients and normalise all of them into the interval [0, 1].
-The Spearman's rank correlation coefficient lies in the interval [-1, 1] and the absolute value of the negative coefficient is multiplied by a discounting constant.

 \begin{definition} (\textbf{Normalised performance score, $perf(R_h,R_m)$}) Given two sets of integers $R_h$ and $R_m$, a defined discounting constant $0 < c < 1$ and the Spearman's rank correlation coefficient $\rho$, the normalised performance score is defined as